niyaz-malik/email-service/readme.md

 ## What I learnt?
     I learnt deployment and project helped me understand patterns like retries, fallback, and rate limiting.
+Also I learnt about crypto hashing---for unique id same hashing...
     Hope you like it!